AlisaZobova/fastapi-telescope-pip/README.md

     op.drop_table('log_http_requests')
     # ### end Alembic commands ###
 ```
-6. Copy folder telescope to your project folder.
-7. Update **static/config.js** with your backend url.
 8. Run your FastAPI app.
-9. Open your browser and go to `http://localhost:8000/telescope/dashboard` (or your own backend url) to see the dashboard.
+9. Open your browser and go to `http://localhost:8000/api/telescope/dashboard` (or your own API_URL) to see the dashboard.